The Negroni is a classic Italian cocktail made with just three ingredients in equal parts: gin, sweet vermouth and Campari!

 - Serve during cocktail hour before a dinner party.

-- Drink during aperitivo hour, which loosely translates to what Italians would call happy hour.
+- Drink a Negroni during aperitivo hour, which loosely translates to what Italians would call happy hour.
 It's a time to relax at the end of the day and have a drink with a nibble before dinner.

 What should you serve with a Negroni?